neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 I mean, first of all, there was a big difference, as pointed out in many sources, between killing Jews where you found them, right outside the towns or the cities or nearby where they lived, and having to get them from one place to a centralized killing area where you could dispose of them, because sometimes they started off a long way away from where they were supposed to end up, and the trip itself could be a vision of hell.

-In his book, Dan Stone talks about and recounts the story of a bunch of Jews that were packed into railway cars in Greece, where they were from, to be taken to the place where they would be annihilated, turned out they weren't destined to die in the gas chambers, they died on the way.
+In his book[^1], Dan Stone talks about and recounts the story of a bunch of Jews that were packed into railway cars in Greece, where they were from, to be taken to the place where they would be annihilated, turned out they weren't destined to die in the gas chambers, they died on the way.

 And he writes an account, a first-hand account, by a Viennese Jew named Simon Umshuev whose job it was to work for the Nazis and unload these railway cars transporting Jews to their death, and he's the one that in the case of the Jews coming from Greece found them already deceased when they got there, and he said,